owenchanghao/owenchanghao/README.md

-I’m currently learning agile software development, human-in-the-loop and fixed-income security.

 How to reach me?

-- in China mainland: chli9281@qq.com

-- in Australia: chli9281@uni.sydney.edu.au

-- anywhere else: owenchanghaoli@gmail.com
+Feel free to send email to changhaoli.gz@outlook.com

 <!---
 owenchanghao/owenchanghao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.